como-emplear-el-esp8266-como-servidor

 ESP8266WebServer in detail

-The ‘on(…)’ methods accept different overloads that allow, for example, to distinguish the type of received request.
+The ‘on(…)’ methods accept different overloads that allow, for example, distinguishing the type of request received.

 void on(const String &uri, THandlerFunction handler);